During the years 1997-2007, there was a significant rise in government spending, though as a % of GDP the rise was less marked.

 By historical standards, this is relatively low.
 It still met the Maastricht criteria of keeping budget deficits to less than 3% of GDP.

 However, the budget situation was also improved by impressive tax revenues from the housing and financial boom.
 When the credit crunch hit, tax revenues rapidly dwindled causing a marked deterioration in public finances.

-Did Government Spending Contribute to the Economic Boom of the 2000s?
+Did Government spending contribute to the economic boom of the 2000s?

 - Many associate Keynesian economics with higher government spending, but this is only half the situation.
 Keynesian economics calls for counter-cyclical spending and deficits.
 Thus, in a period of strong economic growth, Keynesian economics would advocate balancing the budget or even pursuing a budget surplus.

-- If the government had entered the credit crunch with a budget surplus and lower public sector debt, the government would have had much more room to pursue a real and sustained economic stimulus.
-However, because there was already a deficit, the recession caused a rise in the cyclical deficit.
-The deficit of 2009-10 of 11% of GDP was primarily due to the deterioration in public finances, only a small part of this deficit was due to expansionary fiscal policy (VAT cut)
+- If the government had entered the credit crunch with a budget surplus and lower public sector debt, the government would have had more room to pursue a real and sustained economic stimulus.Yet, even a budget deficit of 11% of GDP in 2009/10 did not cause higher bond yields; there was strong demand for purchasing UK government bonds.

 - It is worth pointing out the US pursued a similar picture.
-During rapid economic expansion of 2000s, the US budget deficit increased (partly due to generous tax cuts).
+During the rapid economic expansion of the 2000s, the US budget deficit increased (partly due to generous tax cuts).
 Again, during this period in the economic cycle, they should have been reducing deficits, not increasing them.

 - It would have slightly reduced the asset and housing boom of the early 2000s.
 If the boom was less significant, the subsequent crash would have been less damaging.
 However, I feel this is relatively minor, the asset bubble is still likely to have occurred even with lower government spending.

-- Improved public finances would have Given more room for expansionary fiscal policy when the recession occurred.
+- Improved public finances would have given more room for expansionary fiscal policy when the recession occurred.